-Location: When planting Corkscrew willow trees, find a site that offers full to partial sun.
+1. Planting: When planting Corkscrew Willows, find a site that offers full to partial sun (4 to 8 hours).
 Plant in a moist location away from underground utilities, sidewalks, driveways and patios for best results.

-Watering: Water Corkscrew Willow weekly 2-3 times a week so the soil stays moist during the first growing season.
+2. Watering: Water your Corkscrew Willow weekly, 2 to 3 times a week, so the soil stays moist during the first growing season.
 After the first year, you will only need to water once weekly unless during times of extreme heat or drought.

-Fertilizing: This tree doesn’t normally require fertilizing but if the leaves are pale and the growth is slow, you can fertilize in spring with a well balanced fertilizer using a 10-10-10 formula.
+3. Fertilizing: This tree doesn’t normally require fertilizing but if the leaves are pale and the growth is slow, you can fertilize in spring with a well-balanced fertilizer using a 10-10-10 formula.

-Pruning: Prune Corkscrew Willow regularly during the growing season to remove dead branches for a healthier tree.
+4. Pruning: Prune your Corkscrew Willow regularly during the growing season to remove dead branches.

 |Amount of Order||Shipping Charge|